Micron Logo

 Font and Colors

 The deep blue color is associated with technology and manufacturing.
-It points to the world of computers, robots, machinery, and electronics used by Micron products.
-Blue is linked to order, visible in the work of semiconductors.
+It refers to the computers, robots, machinery, and electronics used by Micron products.
+Blue is also linked to order and is visible in semiconductors.
 The precise structure of crystal lattices, the positioning, and the movement of electrons follow the rules and laws of physics.

 The font of the inscription is unique due to the transformation of the letter M. The rest of the word, with glyphs refined at the ends, resembles Merkin.